Narberth, Pennsylvania: Hospitals

 Nearby Wynnewood is also home to one of the three principal teaching hospitals that serve Philadelphia's Main Line.
 Along with the eponymous Bryn Mawr and Paoli Memorial hospitals, Lankenau Medical Center, on Lancaster Pike (Route 30) in Wynnewood near the Overbrook border, has traditionally been affiliated with either Jefferson or Hahnemann (now Drexel) colleges of medicine and is always (with Bryn Mawr and Paoli) on the list of the nation's top community hospitals.
 Saunders House, a rehabilitation facility, can be found on Lankenau's premises, as is a large and busy medical office building that is home to many of the private practices of the hospital's attending physicians.

 Press

 Local events are covered by The Main Line Times and the newer Main Line Life print newspapers.

+In popular culture

+Fuzzytown, the fictional setting of the television show Carl the Collector, is modeled after Narberth, the residence of the show's creator.